End-to-End Implementation

 By following this implementation guide, you'll create a multi-tenant system where multiple educational institutes can independently manage their fee collection, each with their own payment gateway integration, custom branding, and administrative staff.

-The default setup of SolidX platform includes a sa i.e (super admin) user with full access to all modules.
-This user can act as the Platform Admin for the Fees Portal.
+The default setup of SolidX platform includes a sa (super admin) user with full access to all modules.
+This user acts as the Super Admin for the Fees Portal.

 Creating the Fees Portal Module